roytang/blog/content/post/2008/09/grand-prix-manila-grinders-and-day-one-decks.md

 Stubbornly, I thought it was only bad luck and went in for another trial.
 In round one I faced a Kithkin player from Singapore.
 I was able to keep him under control and win in two games.
 In round two I faced Elementals, a pretty bad matchup for 5-color control in general, but even worse when I only had 25 lands!
 Two Fulminator mages sealed game one for him, and in game two I managed to get myself hit by Mind Shatter for 5!
 Obviously I quickly lost and was dropped from the trial.

-_

-"Ang brutal naman ng trials!" –Alex
+> "Ang brutal naman ng trials!" – Alex

-_

 Alex gave it a try as well, playing Kithkin, but lost in round one of his trial as well.